HOW CLIMATE AFFECTS YOUR PIANO

 Climate variations will affect the piano.
 So the important thing is to keep these factors reasonably stable.
 This is easier to do these days, with the availability of insulation, heating, and air-conditioning (although be aware that refrigerated air-conditioning pumps out very dry air).Well, so much for the factors which affect your piano’s environment.
 Now for a discussion on HOW it affects the piano, and which parts are most vulnerable to change.

-Right: a pinblock which has been ruined by long-term humidity and temperature changes.
+which has been ruined by long-term humidity and temperature changes.

 This